ochiuom/qiskit-01/01-Step_qiskit-jupyterlab-pi5-install.md

 jupyter lab --no-browser
 ```

 This will start the JupyterLab server and open a new tab in your default web browser.
+Here, instead of web browser, I used Visual Studio to connect Pi 5 server via SSH.

 ## Notes